1968 United States presidential election: Campaign themes

 Nixon campaigned on a theme to restore "law and order", which appealed to many voters angry with the hundreds of violent riots that had taken place across the country in the previous few years.
-Following the murder of Martin Luther King in April 1968, there was massive rioting in inner city areas.
+Following the assassination of Martin Luther King in April 1968, there was massive rioting in inner city areas.
 The police were overwhelmed and President Johnson decided to call out the U.S. Army.
 Nixon also opposed forced busing to desegregate schools.
 Proclaiming himself a supporter of civil rights, he recommended education as the solution rather than militancy.
 During the campaign, Nixon proposed government tax incentives to African Americans for small businesses and home improvements in their existing neighborhoods.

 During the campaign, Nixon also used as a theme his opposition to the decisions of Chief Justice Earl Warren, pledging to "remake the Supreme Court."
 Many conservatives were critical of Chief Justice Warren for using the Supreme Court to promote liberal policies in the fields of civil rights, civil liberties, and the separation of church and state.
 Nixon promised that if he were elected president, he would appoint justices who would take a less-active role in creating social policy.
 In another campaign promise, he pledged to end the draft.
 During the 1960s, Nixon had been impressed by a paper he had read by Professor Martin Anderson of Columbia University.
 Anderson had argued in the paper for an end to the draft and the creation of an all-volunteer army.
 Nixon also saw ending the draft as an effective way to undermine the anti-Vietnam war movement, since he believed affluent college-age youths would stop protesting the war once their own possibility of having to fight in it was gone.

-Humphrey, meanwhile, promised to continue and expand the Great Society welfare programs started by President Johnson, and to continue the Johnson Administration's "War on Poverty".
-He also promised to continue the efforts of Presidents Kennedy and Johnson, and the Supreme Court, in promoting the expansion of civil rights and civil liberties for minority groups.
+Humphrey, meanwhile, promised to continue and expand the Great Society welfare programs started by President Johnson, and to continue the Johnson Administration's "War on poverty".
+He also promised to continue the efforts of presidents Kennedy and Johnson, and the Supreme Court, in promoting the expansion of civil rights and civil liberties for minority groups.
 However, Humphrey also felt constrained for most of his campaign in voicing any opposition to the Vietnam War policies of President Johnson, due to his fear that Johnson would reject any peace proposals he made and undermine his campaign.
 As a result, early in his campaign Humphrey often found himself the target of anti-war protestors, some of whom heckled and disrupted his campaign rallies.